sga001/Nova/README.md

+# This is a fork of Nova that makes the folding and the proof system zero-knowledge, the commitments hiding, and also hides the number of steps executed.

 # Nova: Recursive SNARKs without trusted setup

 Nova is a high-speed recursive SNARK (a SNARK is type cryptographic proof system that enables a prover to prove a mathematical statement to a verifier with a short proof and succinct verification, and a recursive SNARK enables producing proofs that prove statements about prior proofs).